-Beginners courses provide a systematic and progressive introduction to Tai Chi and Qigong, which includes:
+Beginners courses provide a progressive introduction to Tai Chi and Qigong, which includes:

 Mobilizing & Qigong Exercises

-Qigong exercises involve conscious use of breath, movement, imagination and body awareness.
+Qigong exercises involve conscious use of breath, intention, movement, imagination and body awareness.

-Students are introduced to the principles of posture and the process of cultivating relaxation and release within the body, creating the foundation for Tai Chi and Qigong practice.
+Students are introduced to the principles of posture, the process of cultivating relaxation within the body and engaging with the ground and space in all directions – creating the foundation for Tai Chi and Qigong practice.

 Principles of Movement

-Tai Chi Form is a sequence of connected, flowing movements which originate from Chinese martial arts.
+Tai Chi Forms are sequences of connected, flowing movements which originate from martial arts movements.
 There are many different forms, reflecting the many Tai Chi styles.
-The 37 Form derives from Yang style and was created by Cheng Man-ch’ing and taught by him in China, Taiwan and the USA between 1946 and 1975.
-It was later refined by his senior student Huang Sheng Shyan and subsequent teachers.
-We will focus initially on learning the first few movements of the Huang Sheng Shyan lineage 37 Form.
+The style we practice is the ’37 Form’, which derives from Yang style and was created by Cheng Man-ch’ing and taught by him in China, Taiwan and the USA between 1946 and 1975.
+It was later refined by his senior student Huang Sheng Shyan.

-Beginners partner practice is taught through non-competitive exercises, to enhance the understanding of Tai Chi principles and cultivate basic skills, including sensitivity, grounding, yielding, connection and co-ordination.
+Partner practice is taught through non-competitive exercises, to enhance the understanding of Tai Chi principles and cultivate basic body/mind skills, including sensitivity, grounding, yielding, connection and co-ordination.
 Partnerwork can be the most fascinating, fun and enjoyable aspect of practice, and is approached with an attitude of co-operation and mutual growth.